Below you will find answers to common questions about A&S advising, processes, and graduation.

 Q. I don’t think I was treated fairly in a course – what can I do?

 A. Please try to resolve the issue with the instructor.
-If this is not a viable option, please speak to the Chair of the department and/or the Academic Ombud http://www.uky.edu/Ombud/.
+If this is not a viable option, please speak to the Chair of the department and/or the Academic Ombud.

 Q. I have applied to graduate, but I changed my degree program from a B.A. to a B.S. (or vice versa).
 Do I need to do anything?

-A. You must fill out a change of major form and turn it into the main advising office.
-You DO NOT need to file a new degree application.
+A. YES!
+You must fill out a change of major form and turn it into the main advising office.
+You must also turn in a new Application for Degree.

 Q. What if I want to remove my application for graduation?

 A. Please email the Degree Certification Officer to be removed from the applicant list.
-The Degree Certification Officer's contact information can be found here.
+The Degree Certification Officer's contact information is firstname.lastname@example.org .

 Q. What if I want to move my application for graduation to another term?